 - Automatic activity logging for all ticket changes

-- Seamless billing integration for service invoicing
+- Seamless integration with the Finance module for service invoicing

 Who Should Use This Module?

 The Tickets module is essential for any organization that provides customer support or service delivery.
 Support teams benefit from the organized workflow and assignment capabilities, which help them manage customer requests and technical issues more effectively.
-Service technicians can track repair and maintenance work, maintaining detailed records of equipment service history.

 Customer success teams use the module to monitor customer satisfaction and track issue resolution metrics, helping them identify areas for improvement.
 Business owners gain valuable insights into support workload and customer needs, enabling data-driven decisions about resource allocation and service improvements.
 Service managers oversee ticket assignment and resolution workflows, ensuring that their teams operate efficiently and maintain high service standards.